a-hakim/senangwebs-story/README.md

   - Change background images with each new scene.
   - Display and highlight character images ("subjects").
   - Automatically toggles an `active` class on the current speaker.
-- **Typewriter Effect:** Dialogue text is rendered with a classic character-by-character animation.
+- **Typewriter Effect:** Dialogue text is rendered with a classic character-by-character animation with customizable speed.
-- **Simple Navigation:** Built-in "next" and "back" navigation through the entire story flow.
+- **Smart Navigation:** Built-in "next" and "back" navigation with intelligent dialog completion - clicking "next" while text is typing completes the current dialog instead of skipping.
+- **Customizable Dialog Speed:** Set typing animation speed using `data-sws-dialog-speed` attribute (HTML) or `dialogSpeed` property (JSON).
 - **Event Callbacks:** Execute custom JavaScript functions at the start of any scene or dialogue for enhanced interactivity.
 - **Automatic UI Generation:** When using JSON, the library creates the complete HTML structure for the story.
 - **Flexible Integration:** Works with your existing HTML structure and is easy to style with CSS.